open-meteo/open-meteo/docs/getting-started.md

 # Getting started

-This guide explains how you can run your own weather API using Docker or prebuilt Ubuntu 22.04 Jammy packages.
-This guide assumes fairly good knowledge of linux server administration and understanding of weather models.
+This tutorial provides instructions on setting up your weather API using either Docker or prebuilt packages for Ubuntu 22.04 Jammy.
+It presupposes a solid understanding of Linux server administration and familiarity with weather models.

-## Architecture
+## System Architecture
-Open-Meteo has 3 components:
+Open-Meteo comprises three key components:
-1. An HTTP API server that serves the same API as offered on open-meteo.com.
-The API server is based on the Swift Vapor framework, compiles to a single binary and is designed to offer fast access to weather data.
+1. An HTTP API server, which mirrors the API available on open-meteo.com.
+Developed using the Swift Vapor framework, this server compiles into a single binary, prioritizing fast access to weather data.
-2. A File-based database to store all downloaded datasets.
-Literally just the `./data` directory.
-The Open-Meteo weather database files use a custom binary format to efficiently compress data.
+2. A file-based database responsible for managing all downloaded datasets, stored in the `./data` directory.
+The weather database files use a proprietary binary format, optimizing time-series data compression for efficiency.
-3. Download commands for various weather models and variables.
-You can either download weather model data from the [open-data distribution through AWS S3](https://github.com/open-meteo/open-data) or download the original weather models.
+3. Download commands tailored for various weather models.
+Users have the option to retrieve weather model data either through the [open-data distribution on AWS S3](https://github.com/open-meteo/open-data) or by directly downloading the original weather models.

-Hardware requirements:
+Hardware Requirements:
-- A relatively modern CPU with SIMD (or Intel® AVX2) instructions.
-Both `x86-64` and `Arm®` are supported.
+- A relatively modern CPU with SIMD (or Intel® AVX2) instructions. `x86-64` and `Arm®` are supported.
-- At least 8 GB of memory, 16 GB recommended.
+- A minimum of 8 GB of memory, with 16 GB recommended for optimal performance.
-- For all forecast data, 150 GB of disk space is recommended (for best performance, SSDs with high IOPS).
-If only a small selection for weather variables is used, just a couple of GB are fine (32 - 48 GB).
+- For comprehensive forecast data access, it is advised to have at least 150 GB of disk space, preferably on NVMe SSDs with high IOPS for enhanced performance.
+If only a limited selection of weather variables is employed, a few gigabytes (32 - 48 GB) will suffice.

 ## Running the API
-There are different option to run Open-Meteo: Docker or with prebuilt Ubuntu 22.04 (Jammy Jellyfish) packages.
+Different options exist for deploying Open-Meteo: either through Docker or by using prebuilt packages designed for Ubuntu 22.04 (Jammy Jellyfish).

 ### Running on Docker
-To quickly run Open-Meteo, Docker can be used.
-It will run an container which exposes the Open-Meteo API to http://127.0.0.1:8080.
-Afterwards weather datasets can be downloaded.
+For a rapid deployment of Open-Meteo, Docker can be used.
+It launches a container that makes the Open-Meteo API accessible at `http://127.0.0.1:8080``.
+Subsequently, weather datasets can be downloaded from the AWS Open-Data distribution.

 ```bash
 # Get the latest image